AshParker19/42_minishell/docs/documentation.md

 Since until now everything is already setup, the command can be executed.

-[:book: Builtin commands](#builtin-commands) just need to call the function pointer.
+[:book:Builtin commands](#builtin-commands) just need to call the function pointer.

 External / System commands need to be executed via `execve`.
-Therefore the command path is searched in the [:book: environment variables](#environment-variables).
-If the command is not found, the [:book: exit status](#exit-status) will be set to `127` and an error message will be printed.
+Therefore the command path is searched in the [:book:environment variables](#environment-variables).
+If the command is not found, the [:book:exit status](#exit-status) will be set to `127` and an error message will be printed.
 To call `execve` the command arguments and the enviomental variables need to be converted into an array of strings.

-**The [:link: BPMN diagram](https://demo.bpmn.io/new) below shows the execution logic for running an command:**
+**The [:link:BPMN diagram](https://demo.bpmn.io/new) below shows the execution logic for running an command:**
 <img src="../images/BPMN/run_cmd_main.svg" alt="execution logic" width="1000">

 ---